omkarcloud/botasaurus/README.md

 - For Rotating Datacenter Proxies: **BrightData Datacenter Proxies**, which cost around $0.6 per GB on a pay-as-you-go basis.
 No KYC is required.
 - For Rotating Residential Proxies: **IPRoyal Royal Residential Proxies**, which cost around $7 per GB on a pay-as-you-go basis.
 No KYC is required.

-It's worth noting that BrightData will block certain websites.
+Also, It's worth noting that BrightData will block certain websites.

 Note: We are not affiliated with any of the above proxy providers.